imronuke/ADPRES/docs/install.md

 ---

 # Compiling the source codes
 To compile ADPRES source codes you just need a Fortran compiler, that's it.
-We design ADPRES to be very portable, so it can be installed on any machine.
+We design ADPRES to be very portable, so it can be installed using any Fortran compiler.

 ## Compiling in Ubuntu or other GNU-Linux based OS
-In Ubuntu, other GNU-Linux based OS or CYGWIN you can use either gfotran or intel fortran to compile the source codes.
+In Ubuntu, other GNU-Linux based OS or CYGWIN you can use either gfotran or Intel fortran to compile the source codes.
 You can install gfortran in Ubuntu OS by using this command in your computer's terminal

 ```
 sudo apt install gfortran
 ```

-Then you can download the [ADPRES zip files](https://github.com/imronuke/ADPRES) from Github or clone them (you need to download git first if you don't have one)
+Then you can download the [ADPRES zip files](https://github.com/imronuke/ADPRES/archive/ADPRES_v.1.2.zip) from Github or clone them (you need to download git first if you don't have one)

 ```
 git clone https://github.com/imronuke/ADPRES.git